allandelarosa/dsp-final-project/README.txt

 We got stuck here since we weren't sure what to do with the information from the gradient.
 Chuyun wanted to ask Mariam for help but we didn't have a specific question to ask.

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+12/2:

+- still stuck
+- edge detection still too sensitive, probably because of the noise?
+- came up with some ways to get around this; image enhancement, filter, increase contrast?, blurring, etc.
+- going to meet with ta first to see if she has any insight before we go too far in the wrong direction